Cheesegle/AdaptiveFilter/README.md

 A real-time adaptive Neural Network filter plugin for OpenTabletDriver that learns your movement patterns to provide smooth, low-latency cursor prediction.

+**Note:** This project was vibe coded using AI assistance.
+The entire codebase, from the neural network implementation to the real-time web visualization, was developed through AI programming.

 ## Features

 - **Neural Network Prediction**: Learns your movement patterns in real-time using a Multi-Layer Perceptron